Another work in progress; any thoughts/feedback

 929–936 (2017).

-J. Lipid Peroxidation in a Stomach Medium Is Affected by Dietary Oils
+Lipid Peroxidation in a Stomach Medium Is Affected by Dietary Oils (Olive/Fish)

-(Olive/Fish) and Antioxidants: The Mediterranean versus Western Diet.
-J.
+and Antioxidants: The Mediterranean versus Western Diet.
+J. Agric.
+Food

-Dietary stearic acid regulates mitochondria in vivo in humans.
+stearic acid regulates mitochondria in vivo in humans.
 Nat.
 Commun.
+9,

-LDL-cholesterol concentrations and susceptibility to oxidation in response to a
+concentrations and susceptibility to oxidation in response to a diet rich in

 high-fat meal provokes pathological erythrocyte remodeling and increases